 Photographers, stockists, printers, suppliers, fairs and events – we partner with like minded people sharing our values.

 From an early stage we put an isolation work technique into place, meaning that we separated our tasks and only one person worked in the studio at a time, preparing production for each local seamstress working from home and packing/shipping orders.
 In this way there is no potential of group infections and everyone stay isolated while working.
-We are staying up to date as Berlin is easing or tightening the rules.
-When possible we are now two from the team at the same time in the studio, still being precautious about enough distance between each others while working and wearing face masks at all times.
+We are staying up to date as Berlin is easing or tightening the rules, still being precautious about enough distance between each others while working.

 We are a small, passionated team in continuous conversation with each other to make sure everyone is healthy, safe and has a good workload.
 We find it extremely important to support each others during this time and stay strong together as a team, and we have not cancelled any existing order from our production partners or suppliers, but rather checked in with everyone to make sure everyone is keeping their boat afloat through these uncertain times.